|

 while the murders keep happening, but he finally brings the killer to heel in a film that is far above the last half dozen

 in the in the series based on Earl Derr Biggers' character.
-"Sky Dragon" should give the series something of a lift with exhibs.
+"Sky Dragon" should give the series something of a lift

+with exhibs.
 At least it's adequate program fare.

-First murder takes place on a skyliner coming into San Francisco while all the
+First murder takes place on a skyliner coming into San Francisco

-into the death of a guard who has been watching over shipment of $250,000 in cash.
-They are aided by Paul Maxey, insurance
+and launch inquiry into the death of a guard who has been watching over shipment of $250,000 in cash.
+They are aided

-company dick, for whom the the murdered guard was working.
-Winters, by process of deduction, solves the mystery of the missing
+by Paul Maxey, insurance company dick, for whom the the murdered guard was working.
+Winters, by process of deduction,

-cash and the murder only after Elena Verdugo, plane hostess, and Llye [sic] Talbot, an ex-con, also have been slain.
+solves the mystery of the missing cash and the murder only after Elena Verdugo, plane hostess, and Llye [sic]

-Maxey turns out to be the killer and is fingered by Winters during a reenactment of the crime aboard the plane.
+Talbot, an ex-con, also have been slain.
+Maxey turns out to be the killer and is fingered by Winters during a reenactment

-by Oliver Drake and Clint Johnston moves along and gives Winters an opportunity to please the audience with his amused Oriental
+Screenplay by Oliver Drake and Clint Johnston moves along and gives Winters an opportunity

-blandness.
-Luke and Mantan Moreland deliver on comedy.
-Winters has most of the footage, but he gets good support from Tim
+has most of the footage, but he gets good support from Tim Ryan, Milburn Stone, Joel Marston, Noel Neill, Miss Verdugo,

-Ryan, Milburn Stone, Joel Marston, Noel Neill, Miss Verdugo, Iris Adrian, Talbot, Maxey and Louise Franklin.
-Director Lesley
+Iris Adrian, Talbot, Maxey and Louise Franklin.
+Director Lesley Selander and producer James S. Burkett, with this one,

-Selander and producer James S. Burkett, with this one, are at least heading back towards the groove.
+are at least heading back towards the groove.

 FILM NOTES: